Monthly Archives: April 2012

 6. Learn to ask lots of thought-provoking and open-ended questions.

 7. Be respectful and be courteous.
 Open the door for others.
 Say “please” and “thank you.”

 8. Do the hard thing because it is usually the right thing.
-That doesn’t mean make life hard.
+That doesn’t mean, however, that you should make life hard.

 9. Understand your greatest strength will often be your greatest weakness.